To enjoy the full Mail & Guardian online experience: please upgrade your browser

 company—Simon Buerk, son of

 veteran BBC foreign correspondent and newsreader Michael Buerk.
-But even he is reluctant to speak on or

 off the record.

 The group’s website outlines its general strategy and various equity holdings around the world, but other public statements are kept to a minimum.
 What does seem certain is that Glencore buys and sells about 3% of the world’s oil, operates more than 200 ships and mines everything from copper to coal.
 It also has grain export elevators in Russia and stakes in crude oilfields off Equatorial Guinea and owns 34.4% of Xstrata, the FTSE 100 mining company, and 8% of Oleg Deripaska’s Rusal, the world’s top aluminium producer.

 Appropriately, Glencore’s name comes from “global energy commodity resources”.
 The list of commodities with which it is involved could fill a book: aluminium, copper, nickel, oil, coal, wheat, barley and sugar, to name a few.